Nemin32/Nemin32.github.io/_drafts/aorant.md

 Molluck's not happy about Abe's progress as he's practically breathing down his and his board's necks.
-Figuring RuptureFarms is a lost ship, he orders the complete gassing of the entire area, killing off every Mudokon left in the facility, including Abe.
-The Boardroom is a short and sweet gauntlet of rescuing a single Mudokon to in turn receive the power of the Shrykull one last time.
+Figuring RuptureFarms is a lost ship, he orders the complete gassing of the entire area, intending to kill off every Mudokon left in the facility, including Abe.
+The Boardroom is a short, nerve-wrecking gauntlet of rescuing a single Mudokon to in turn receive the power of the Shrykull one last time.
 Despite the fact that there is a time limit, it's not really there to really screw you over, it's more or less just a ploy along with the blaring sirens and flashing lights to try to get the player riled up and cause them to make mistakes.

 But once you successfully faced the challenge, you are presented with an extremely satisfying ending as you fry the Glukkon directors and shut down the gas...only to be promptly knocked out.